 2.2 A designated Judge is required to keep this record for five years.
-It is important to note that the section allows this interception to take place without authorisation by the designated Judge, because of the emergency.
+It is important to note that the section allows this interception to take place without prior authorisation by the designated Judge, because of the emergency.
 If there is no emergency as contemplated by the Act the interception is unlawful.
 Hence my eagerness to check that such interceptions comply with the Act.
-At present the police are behind in their submission of these documents.
+At present the police are up to date in their submission of these documents.
 I have in the meetings insisted on compliance.
-Some of the Service Providers have not submitted anything.
+One of the Service Providers i.e. MTN has not submitted anything.
 It is anticipated that when compliance has been achieved these voluminous documents will be spot checked instead of them all being checked individually.
 What complicates the situation is that the section does not stipulate the simultaneous submission of documents by police and service providers to facilitate filing.
 I have suggested to police to submit these documents simultaneously including those from service providers to facilitate proper filing.
 Otherwise, the section if properly used is a useful weapon in combating serious crime.

-Draft Directives in terms of Section 58(1) of the Act
+3. Draft Directives in terms of Section 58(1) of the Act